smcclab/smc-course/_deliverables/01-audiovisual-diary.md

 Instead, you'll be marked through two "portfolio" submissions:

 - an 1000--1500 word document due on ~~March 26~~ March 29 (beginning of week 6)
-  which covers AV diary entries 2--5
+  which covers AV diary entries for weeks 2--5

-- an 1000--1500 word document due on April 30 (end of week 9) which covers AV diary entries 6--9
+- an 1000--1500 word document due on May 14 (end of week 10) which covers AV diary entries for weeks 6--10 (with no week 9 because demo day)

 Each document must articulate your combined (and edited) reflections on your AV diary submissions for the specified weeks, explaining how each one explored the